mathispesch/cr-recommendations/README.md

 ```
 .
+├── static      Vue front-end
-├── back-end        Flask back-end
+├── app.py      Flask app
-└── front-end       <TODO> front-end
+└── tmdb.py     TMDB wrapper
 ```

-## Back-end

-### How to run
+## How to run

-1. Go to the `back-end` directory.

-2. Install the requirements:
+1. Install the requirements:
     ```
     pip install -r requirements.txt
     ```

-3. Set-up the environment variables:
+2. Set-up the environment variables:
    1. Copy the `.env.template` file to a new `.env` file.
    2. Populate the `SECRET` and `TMDB_TOKEN` (bearer token) variables.

-4. Run the Flask app with:
+3. Run the Flask app with:
     ```
     gunicorn --bind <ADDRESS>:<PORT> wsgi:app
     ```